SixdegreeLab/MasteringChainAnalytics/en/00_introductions/readme.md

 |Data Node | Infura, Quick Node..|

 ## The Importance of On-Chain Data
 With the prosperity of the on-chain ecosystem, rich interactive behaviors have brought a huge amount of data.
-These on-chain data correspond to the flow of value on-chain, the analysis of these data and the insights and insights derived from the analysis become extremely valuable.
+These on-chain data correspond to the flow of value on-chain, the insights derived from the analysis become extremely valuable.
 Through the transparent and truthful on-chain data, we can infer the psychological state and expectations of traders, and even the market as a whole, to help us make more advantageous decisions, and can also provide a beacon of light for us in the dark forest, illuminating the way forward to protect ourselves.

 Take the familiar DeFi protocol liquidity mining as an example: you add liquidity to earn rewards, the pool increases depth, users enjoy lower slippage, everyone has a bright future, you securely lock your money in the contract.
-But one day, the black swan quietly arrives, smart money with insider information immediately retreats, and you are just an ordinary investor, by the time you see the negative news and think about withdrawing, the rewards in your hand are almost worthless, the severe impermanent loss makes it hard for you to break even, shouting blockchain scam.
+One day, the black swan quietly arrives, smart money with insider information immediately retreats, and you are just an ordinary investor, by the time you see the negative news and think about withdrawing, the rewards in your hand are almost worthless, the severe impermanent loss makes it hard for you to break even, shouting blockchain scam.

 ![image](images/06.jpg)

-But if you have a on-chain data perspective, you might find: the protocol's TVL suddenly drops, the token's dumping volume on Uniswap surges, in other words, smart people get the news or find something wrong, the liquidity in the pool is getting worse and money is running away, everyone is bearish on the token and selling like crazy, should I exit now?
+But if you have an on-chain data perspective, you might find: the protocol's TVL suddenly drops, the token's dumping volume on Uniswap surges, in other words, smart people get the news or find something wrong, the liquidity in the pool is getting worse and money is running away, everyone is bearish on the token and selling like crazy, should I exit now?

-Of course, this is just an abstract and simple example, but what I want to convey to you is: **Ordinary investors in the Crypto dark forest are always at a disadvantage in terms of information asymmetry.** But on-chain data is transparent and truthful.
+Of course, this is just an abstract and simple example, but what I want to convey to you is:
+**Ordinary investors in the Crypto dark forest are always at a disadvantage in terms of information asymmetry.**
+But on-chain data is transparent and truthful.
 Why is everyone so obsessed with tracking Nansen's Smart Money?
 Because people with insider information won't tell you the news, but the information will be reflected in on-chain behavior, recorded truthfully, and all we have to do is carefully observe this data world, by capturing on-chain details, to some extent make up for the information gap.

-After DeFi summer, we started to care about the TVL of the protocol; Axie exploded, we studied the daily increase in users; NFT rose, we studied the mint number; Ethereum's Gas soared, we observed which project was so hot.
+After DeFi summer, we started to care about the TVL of the protocol; Axie exploded, we studied the daily increase in users; NFT rose, we studied the mint number;
+Ethereum's Gas soared, we observed which project was so hot.
 Did you notice?
-Our increasing understanding and sensitivity to on-chain data actually comes from the prosperous development of on-chain activities, in other words, **the importance of on-chain data comes from the maturity of blockchain technology and the boom of applications.** More and more on-chain projects give us enough rich interaction space, at the same time, with the maturity and wide application of SBT, OAT, everything on-chain becomes possible, which means that the future data will be enough to support every user's full on-chain portrait, by then we can tell better stories about DID, SocialFi.
+Our increasing understanding and sensitivity to on-chain data actually comes from the prosperous development of on-chain activities, in other words, **the importance of on-chain data comes from the maturity of blockchain technology and the boom of applications.**
+More and more on-chain projects give us enough rich interaction space, at the same time, with the maturity and wide application of SBT, OAT, everything on-chain becomes possible, which means that the future data will be enough to support every user's full on-chain portrait, by then we can tell better stories about DID, SocialFi.

 ## Who Will Do On-Chain Data Analysis
 For most users, mature data products are enough, and a good effect can be achieved by flexibly combining multiple data tools.
 For example, using Nansen to help users track the real-time movements of whales; using Token Terminal to view the income of various protocols; NFT data monitoring platforms are even more varied.
 These "finished" data products, while low-threshold and easy to use, also have a bottleneck that cannot meet high customization requirements.

 ![image](images/07.jpg)

 For example, you discover through https://ultrasound.money/ that the gas consumption on Ethereum suddenly rises, driven by this XEN that you've never heard of.
 You keenly realize that this could be an early opportunity!
 Through a Twitter search, you learn that XEN uses a PoP (Proof of Participation) mining mechanism.
 Participants in XEN mining own all the XEN tokens they mine.
 As the number of participants increases, the difficulty of mining increases, and the supply decreases.
 You want to understand the participation situation of everyone, just relying on gas consumption is not enough, you also want to know the number of participants, trends, how long do participants choose to lock?
-At the same time, you also find that it seems to have no witch protection?
+At the same time, you also find that it seems to have no sybil protection?
 Pay a gas fee to participate, how many scientists are rushing in?
 Do I still have profits?
 When you analyze this, you urgently need data to support your "rush or not" decision, but because it's early, there's no analysis of it in the data app, and the data app is also unlikely to monitor and analyze every protocol.
 This is why, despite the existence of many data products, we still need to be able to write some data analysis ourselves: existing products are difficult to meet customized needs.

 ![image](images/08.jpg)

+Through my own data analysis: https://dune.com/sixdegree/xen-crypto-overview, I found out that most people choose short-term pledges, and nearly 70% are new wallets, indicating that they have been exploited by everyone, so I understand that the short-term selling pressure will be very large, so if I want to choose to participate, I will choose the shortest pledge time and sell as soon as possible, to see who runs faster.
+At this point, you have completed the entire process of on-chain data analysis: discover the project, study the project mechanism, abstract the standard for evaluating the project, and finally do data processing, visualization, and decision support.

 ![image](images/09.jpg)

-Through your own data analysis: https://dune.com/sixdegree/xen-crypto-overview, I found out that most people choose short-term pledges, and nearly 70% are new wallets, indicating that they have been exploited by everyone, so I understand that the short-term selling pressure will be very large, so if I want to choose to participate, I will choose the shortest pledge time and sell as soon as possible, to see who runs faster.
-At this point, you have completed the entire process of on-chain data analysis: discover the project, study the project mechanism, abstract the standard for evaluating the project, and finally do data processing, visualization, and decision support.

 ## How to Do On-Chain Data Analysis
 Although data analysis platforms like Dune have done a lot of sorting work for us, we just need to use SQL-like syntax to extract the parts we need from the data table for construction.
 Most people's learning path I believe is to rush to "3 Days to Master SQL", after getting it down, they start to feel lost again, still don't know how to find the thread in the ball of wool.
 Why is this?
 The most important thing to learn in data analysis is to cultivate data thinking, and proficiency in programming languages is secondary.